Danielleavesley/Jet-Res-Documentation/README.md

 # Sprockets ,Pads and Fussials

 ## Sprocekts
-in order to pick up componets we need to know where they lie in relation to the PCB part of this is sprocket dection.
+In order to pick up componets we need to know where they lie in relation to the PCB part of this is sprocket dection.
 As seen below there are components in a evenly spaced order along with a row of holes (the sprockets) also even spaced this is called a strip.
 The sprockets and componets have a knowen relation to each other so by knowing the sprockets you therefor know the posstion of the componets or vice versa.
 This is just as crucial as component orination and location dection seen above but this has to be tackled a diffrent way.
 First I had to rotate a larger image that contains either one or many strips to allow for missaliment in the strip placement.
 Then this is followed by cropping each indivial strip into its' own image to stop sprockets form other strips or the backgroud interfering.

-### Shows that with rotation the sprockets are now more parrel to the bottom
+**Shows that with rotation the sprockets are now more parrel to the bottom**
 <img width="1110" height="280" alt="Rotated Image verus Orignale" src="https://github.com/user-attachments/assets/a85ecf99-ba1a-4ee0-bf69-a19f1b3c9f18" />